From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

-As mentioned before, we construct the Protein Sidechain Network (See Methods section) such that the $C_\alpha$ atoms of each residue form the nodes of the network.
-The non-covalent interactions between any given pair of nodes labelled as $i$ and $j$ is captured by the edge strength parameter $I_{ij}$, expressed as a percentage.
-The nodes $i$ and $j$ are connected by an edge if their interaction strength $I_{ij}$ is greater than a given threshold value, denoted as $I_{min}$ henceforth.
-We perform our analysis over this constructed network at various threshold values and lay out our key results in this section.
+We perform our analysis over this set of constructed networks at various threshold values and lay out our key results in this section.
 We first present our results on the percolation-like behaviour of both complexes, dynamically averaged for varying values of $I_{min}$, with the predominant presence of interface residues in the largest cluster.
 We argue that the persistence of such a large interface cluster for higher threshold values in the SARS-CoV2 complex is an indicator of its higher robustness and dominance.
 These results also indicate the $I_{min}$ values of significance in the network.
-We then focus on the nature of fluctuations in bond strength during the course of the simulation to further validate the indication of a robust interface.
+We then focus on the nature of fluctuations in bond strength during the simulation to further validate the indication of a robust interface.
 The dynamically averaged cliques and communities obtained at the interface form a connectivity map at the atomic level offering further evidence of a tightly held interface in the case of SARS-CoV2 as compared to SARS-CoV1.
 We finally discuss the network metrics of a few specific points in the simulation trajectory that highlight the diversity in the conformational landscape of individual snapshots of the complexes in comparison to the dynamical averages.